 The only entity to be able to enforce guidelines is the TCPA.

-Now, you might wonder how you may comply with all these standards, guidelines, and associations when doing text message prospecting and marketing.
+Now, you might wonder how you may comply with all these standards, guidelines, and associations when doing real estate SMS marketing and prospecting.

 On the website of the text message marketing provider SlickText, you can find valuable guidelines to ensure you comply with all of the abovementioned entities and regulations.